rh0dy/rhodnet.cloud/content/blog/creating-a-custom-wazuh-wodle.md

 ### Custom Script

-This is a Python implementation that demonstrates the pattern above.
-In this case, the script collects the kernel version information and sends it to Wazuh as a custom event:
+This Python implementation demonstrates the monitoring pattern.
+In this example, the script collects kernel version information and sends it to Wazuh as a custom event, but the same approach could be adapted to monitor any custom data source:

 ```python {filename="hello_world_wodle.py"}
 #!/usr/bin/env python3